Champion0G/vibe-commerce-mock-ecom/README.md

 🛒 Cart

 Shows added products with quantities and total price.
+Users can remove items from the cart.
+Quantity automatically increments when the same product is added multiple times.

 💳 Checkout